 You can think of a VAT number like Employer Identification Numbers (EIN) in the United States.
-Every registered business in the EU has to have one.
+Every registered business in the EU and UK has to have one.
 VAT numbers, however, are OK to share publically, and a lot of times you need to for legal purposes (like on an invoice or the footer of your website).
 EIN numbers you generally want to keep to yourself.

 A VAT ID will look something this:

 DE123456789 (example from Germany).
 When someone purchases a product from you for their business, they can enter their VAT number, and they aren’t charged VAT on checkout.

 A VAT number has to be valid, of course, for the reverse-charge to work.
 You can easily look up VAT numbers on the European Commission’s website.
 This is a real-time system that checks the validity of VAT identification numbers against the databases maintained by member states.
 Ecommerce solutions like Easy Digital Download have extensions that can do this for you automatically.

 The UK also has its own VAT validation system you can use at GOV.UK.
 A UK VAT ID will look something like this:

 Are there penalties for not paying VAT?
 Yes and no. Honestly, this is kind of a grey area.

 Currently, each individual EU country , as well as the UK, enforces its own VAT compliance with tax audits.
 Just like the IRS does.
 To enforce this in the United States, they would need cooperation from the United States government.
 The chances of that happening aren’t very likely.

 With that being said, here are a couple of reasons why I highly recommend paying VAT:

 - Peace of mind.
 You never know what might happen.
 Having to pay back taxes for a small WordPress company could ruin you.